 We all know the importance of a website when it comes to your marketing strategy.
-80 percent of prospective buyers check out a company’s website to evaluate them as a potential provider, and low-quality websites were cited as a disqualifier by about 30 percent of prospective customers.
+80% of prospective buyers check out a company’s website to evaluate them as a potential provider, and low-quality websites were cited as a disqualifier by about 30% of prospective customers.

-But what if a new corporate website didn’t make it into the budget for 2018?
+But what if a new corporate website didn’t make it into the budget this year?

-Here at VantagePoint, we recommend updating your corporate site every few years to ensure the latest best practices can be incorporated, changing customer needs can be addressed, and business strategies and goals can be supported.
+At VantagePoint, we recommend updating your corporate site every few years to ensure the latest best practices can be incorporated, changing customer needs can be addressed and business strategies and goals can be supported.

 However, it isn’t always feasible to perform a complete overhaul.
-Fortunately, 26.8 percent of customers want to see improvements of the products and services they already use.
-So, if a full-blown reconstruction isn’t in the budget for this year, consider some of the improvements below to keep your site an up-to-date, user friendly and impactful marketing tool for your business.
+Fortunately, 26.8% of customers want to see improvements of the products and services they already use.
+So, if a full-blown reconstruction isn’t in the budget for this year, consider some of the improvements below on how to improve your website, keeping it up-to-date, user friendly and an impactful marketing tool for your business.

 Do you have a distributor or sales team resource center, or an e-commerce element for products or replacement parts?